jax-ml/jax/docs/pallas/tpu/matmul.md

 Our above analysis about FLOPS vs memory usage applies at a coarse scale i.e. when we are looking at the the size of a the total matrix multiplication.
 However, remember that in practice, we are pipelining the execution of a blocked matrix multiplication, meaning we have a loop in which we are doing matrix multiplication with smaller blocks.

 This means that we actually care about the FLOPS vs memory bandwidth usage of each individual instance of the kernel, not the global FLOPS vs memory bandwidth usage.
-Therefore, the block sizes `bm`, `bk`, `bn` are extremely important for matrix multiplication performance.
+Therefore, the block sizes `bm`, `bk`, `bn` are extremely important for performance.
 Even if we have the largest matrices in the world, if we pick very small `bm`, `bk`, and `bn`, we will be memory bound because each time we invoke the kernel we will have too few FLOPs to hide the memory transfers happening in the background.

-The intuition should therefore be: make the blocks as big as possible!
+The intuition should therefore be: to be compute bound, make the blocks as big as possible!
 There are two main constraints:

 1. VMEM usage: The bigger our blocks, the more VMEM we use.
 With large enough blocks, we will run out.
 2. Pipeline bubbles: The larger our blocks are relative to the matrix size, the fewer loop iterations we will have in our pipeline.
 This will make the size of the bubbles at the beginning and end of the pipeline larger relative to the total pipeline and this overhead can be nontrivial.